 This section will provide you with some information about how the University’s Careers Service can support you.

-It’s a good idea to familiarise yourself with the University Careers Service early on in your degree so that you can start to access specialist information and advice to help you explore your options and start planning your career.
+It’s a good idea to familiarise yourself with the University Careers Service early on in your degree.
+By doing this you can start to access specialist information and advice to help you explore your options and start planning your career.

 How could this affect me?

-The careers service is a place you can get confidential impartial individual support with anything related to planning or managing your career and transitions into employment, work experience or further study.
+The Careers Service is a place where you can get impartial, individual support with anything related to planning or managing your career.
+This includes making the transition into employment, work experience or further study.

 They support students at any point during their time at the University of Sheffield.
-You can also continue to use the Service for up to 3 years after leaving university.
+You can also continue to use the Service for up to 3 years after leaving the University.

-You can make an appointment with a Careers Adviser to talk about how to find out about and apply for work experience, part time jobs, summer or year long placements.
+You can make an appointment to talk about how to find and apply for work experience, part-time jobs, summer or year long placements.
 You can also have an appointment to get support to make decisions about your plans for after University and with applying for jobs.

-You have the option to apply for an Careers E-mentor at the start of the semester and the Careers Service’s eMentoring Scheme.
-The Service will try to match you to a professional who can provide you with email coaching focusing on opportunities and routes into a specific role, sector or profession that you’re interested in.
+You have the option to apply for a Mentor at the start of each semester through the Careers Service’s eMentoring Scheme.
+The Service will try to match you to a professional who can provide you with email coaching focusing on opportunities and routes into a specific role, profession or sector that you’re interested in.

 If you’re looking for ideas and inspiration, there are Graduate Case Studies available online for you to read.
-The Careers Service is currently developing a resource of video and written cases studies to highlight the successful transition made by disabled students.
+The Careers Service is continually developing videos and written case studies to highlight the successful transition made by disabled graduates.

 Specialist support from the Careers Service

-Careers service staff are professionally trained to support autistic students.
-The support includes confidential advice about if, when and how to disclose information about your autism to employers and how to explain any ‘reasonable adjustments’ you might request during the recruitment process or in the workplace or further study.
-If you’ve had any unexpected gaps in education or any of your exam grades were lower than expected, the Careers Adviser is able to support you to think about how you might explain this to potential employers.
+Careers Service staff are professionally trained to support autistic students.
+The support includes advice about if, when and how to disclose information about your autism to employers.
+It also includes how to explain any ‘reasonable adjustments’ you might request during the recruitment process, in the workplace or for further study.
+If you’ve had any gaps in your education or any of your exam grades were lower than expected, they can support you to think about how you might explain this to potential employers.